dark-side/sports-hub/sports_hub_portal/web_application_features/most_popular_and_commented/user_stories/most_commented/README.md

 <pre>
 <b><i>Scenario: A site user views the Most commented section</i></b>

-Given I am logged in as a site user
+Given I a site user

 When I view a page with the <b>Most commented</b> section Then I see this section has a list with 3 most commented articles (based on the number of comments in the configured period)